manuelbl/usb-serial/doc/firmware.md

 ### Serial-to-USB path

-To prevent the sender from transmitting more data via the serial connection when the receive buffer is becoming full, the RTS signal is asserted in software. `usb_serial_impl::poll()` is called once every 200μs.
+To prevent the sender from transmitting more data via the serial connection when the receive buffer is becoming full, the RTS signal is asserted in software in `uart_impl::update_rts()`, which is called frequently from the main loop.
 It checks the receive buffer fill level.
 If it exceeds the high-water mark, RTS is asserted (pulled low).

 No special flow control is needed on the USB side.
 The host polls and receives data whenever it is ready.
 If the host is slow at picking up data, the ring buffer fill level will raise and eventually assert the RTS signal.